 Jonathan Levi, for example, an online course creator that teaches speed reading and memory skills, built a highly successful online course business utilizing Udemy (a course marketplace) and Thinkific (self-hosted course platform) simultaneously.
 You can read the story of how he built his business here.

-Miguel Hernandez is a seasoned online instructor and the founder and CEO of Grumo Media.
-If you want to get more advice on what it takes to become successful teaching online, join his free weekly newsletter.
+The author of this post, Miguel Hernandez is a seasoned online instructor and the founder and CEO of Grumo Media.

 Originally posted August 2017 and updated in May 17th, 2023 to include more information on Online Course Marketplaces and Self-Hosted Online Course Platforms